Energy efficiency tips that will reduce energy costs

 29. Consider energy-efficient windows and doors

 If you can afford to make larger improvements, you could consider replacing the doors and windows in your home with energy-efficient models.
 Windows alone can account for a quarter of your total heating bill through heat loss.
-Energy Star windows are great options, particularly if your windows are old.
+Energy Star certified windows, such as double pane and triple pane windows, are great options, particularly if your windows are old.
 If you’d rather not invest in new doors and windows, sealing air leaks around your windows can be sufficient for now.

 30. Air-dry clothes whenever possible

 Convenient, fast, easy … Each person has their own reasons to dry off laundry using dryers.
 Regardless of the “whys,” you don’t necessarily need to use a dryer to dry your clothes all the time.
 By hang drying your clothes outside, you could save up to $200 per year on energy bills.
 If hanging your clothes out a clothesline outdoors isn’t viable, using a drying rack indoors can work just as well.
 For the times where air drying isn’t possible, cleaning out the machine’s dryer lint will help it work efficiently.

 31. Wash full loads of clothes or dishes

 Sometimes we don’t notice the obvious, and that’s why it’s worth it talking about it.
 You can save money when you use your dishwasher and laundry machine when they’re full.
 If you need to do half loads frequently, you may want to consider laundry machines that have half load settings.
 The more time you use your appliances, the more you will spend on detergents, water, heating and electricity.